The Measurements panel provides access to the measurement modes, allows setting the document scale and measurement precision,

 Precision: Defines the decimal or fractional precision of the measurement values.

-Calibrate: Calibrates the document to allow accurate measurements to be taken.
+Calibrate: Calibrates the document to allow accurate measurements to be taken by measuring the length between a known distance on the drawing.
 See Calibrate for more information.

 The Measurements section controls labels for new measurement markups and reports information that can be helpful while taking measurements.